trinchetto/custom-gpts-handbook/README.md

 ## 🧪 Benchmarking & Testing
 **Problem it Solves:** GPTs can perform inconsistently across different inputs.

 **How it Works:** Build a set of test queries, define rubrics (accuracy, tone, completeness), and evaluate performance systematically.
-The course provided a *Testing Protocol PDF* with detailed procedures — include that in your repository for reference.
+The course provided a [Benchmark Design Consideration](Benchmark%20Design%20Consideration.pdf) PDF with detailed procedures — include that in your repository for reference.

 **When to Use:** Before deploying a GPT in production, especially in sensitive contexts.